The campanile of Florence cathedral (Duomo) is a Gothic masterpiece designed by Giotto and is often considered the most beautiful bell tower in Italy.

-Giotto set a visual focal point to the skyline of early 14th-century Florence with the magnificent bell tower for the cathedral decades before Brunelleschi’s cupola would steal the show.
-The campanile clad with white, green, and pink marble was also richly decorated with relief panels and sculptures.
-Climb the 414 steps to the viewing platform at 85 m for panoramic views of Florence, the duomo, and especially the magnificent cupola.
+Giotto set a visual focal point to the skyline of early 14th-century Florence with the magnificent bell tower (campanile) for the cathedral decades before Brunelleschi’s cupola would steal the show.
+The campanile clad in white, green, and pink marble was richly decorated with relief panels and sculptures.
+Climb the 414 steps to the viewing platform at 85 m for panoramic views of Florence, the Duomo, and especially the magnificent cupola.
 Tickets for the campanile are often included for free with guided tours of other parts of the cathedral complex.
+Time-slot reservations are necessary to climb the bell tower during busy periods.

 Building History of Giotto’s Campanile in Florence